vrunda2005/magical_creature_wizarding_world-/README.md

 also user can view their bookmarks and delete bookmark and add bookmark so that they refer to it.

 ### other Features
-we have added some css style to like cark styles some images styles.
+we have added some css style to like card styles some images styles.

 ## Tech Stack
 - Frontend: [Framework/Stack]